Houston Personal Injury Lawyer

 Will My Houston Personal Injury Attorney Need to File a Lawsuit in My Case?

 If the insurance company refuses to offer you the monetary compensation that you deserve for your injuries, filing a lawsuit against the at-fault party can be a good option in your case.
-Just because you file a lawsuit against the at-fault person in your accident does not necessarily mean that your case is going to go all the way to trial.
+Just because you file a lawsuit against the at-fault person in your accident does not necessarily mean that your case will go all the way to trial.

 • Interrogatories, in which the parties to the case exchange information about how the accident occurred